I welcome the Minister of State, Deputy Stanton.

-Over the last few years, unprecedented resources have been made available to the Garda Commissioner, which provide him with the resources to increase Garda visibility in our communities and to support all Garda activity, including tackling anti-social behaviour.
+In the past few years, unprecedented resources have been made available to the Garda Commissioner, which provide him with the resources to increase Garda visibility in communities and support all Garda activity, including tackling anti-social behaviour.

-I understand Senator Byrne is caught in traffic so we will move on to the third Commencement matter.
+As I understand Senator Byrne is caught in traffic, we will move on to the third Commencement matter.
 It will be up to the Minister of State, Deputy Stanton, if he wants to address Senator Byrne's matter should she arrive before we conclude this business.

 We will move on.